May 17, 2012 by

 While many believers tend to see this passage in context of spiritual warfare, they may misunderstand what “spiritual warfare,” truly is.
 They may imagine that they are physically wrestling with demons.
 Thoughts are not demons, and demons may plant those thoughts, but as thoughts, they belong to us.
 Our natural view of life will bring in thoughts that should be rejected that are contrary to the way of Christ.
-Continue reading “Believing Faith of the Heart” »
+Read the rest of this entry →

 March 20, 2011 by